xrdocs/design/_blogs/2019-04-01-converged-sdn-transport-hld-2_0_convert.md

 ### Inter-Domain Forwarding

-The Compass Metro Fabric achieves network scale by IGP domain separation.
+The Compass Converged SDN Transport achieves network scale by IGP domain separation.
 Each IGP domain is represented by separate IGP process on the Area Border Routers (ABRs).